 - 1877 England – Women took to the streets to protest the violence and fear that were a part of women’s daily lives

-- Today events take place all across the world.
+- Today, events of all sizes take place all across the world.
 Women come together to show support for each other and to lend their voices for all women threatened by violence.